SystemsApproach/private5g/software/directory.rst

 `OCI-Compliant containers <https://opencontainers.org/>`__.

-The Aether CI pipeline keeps the above artifact repos in sync with the source repos listed above, where those source repos include the following Helm source files:
+The Aether CI pipeline keeps the above artifact repos in sync with the source repos listed above.
+Among those source repos are the source files for all the Helm Charts:

  | ROC: https://gerrit.opencord.org/plugins/gitiles/roc-helm-charts
  | SD-RAN: https://github.com/onosproject/sdran-helm-charts